-Your New County Takes Only 10 Minutes To Create
+Your New County Takes Only 10 Minutes To Establish

 Since the mid-1800's, the coastal communities have been taxed and regulated by the distant and culturally different Eugene/Springfield urban community while denied county services and effective representation.
-Taking the average voter living in the coastal communities of Lane County only ten minutes, it is now possible to further subdivide Lane County creating Siuslaw County on the coast with the full package of county services.
+Lane County may be again subdivided to separate out the coastal region named Siuslaw County with the full package of county services.
 It requires only ten minutes of time by those registered voters of the coastal region of Lane County to make the break.
 No additional taxes are required; and, those only benefitting Eugene/Springfield can be eliminated.

 Lane County has been subdivided many times with the current settled in 1854.
 There have been coastal community movements to further divide Lane County since then to gain coastal self-determination, county services, and representative taxation.
 This web site is provided by Keith Stanton who retired to the Florence area in 2003 and immediately felt the impact of being part of the orphaned coastal area.
 The greater Florence coastal area has become a prime retirement location in recent decades.
 Retired populations tend to avoid political involvement though are the most negatively impacted from lack of county services.
 Lane County continues to increase taxes, increase fees, and increase fines while ignoring coastal concerns.
 A new County will result in no new taxes since all Lane County gets from/for the coastal area will be transferred to the new county.
 What is collected from and by the coast then remains to serve the coast as it should be; taxation with true representation.

 After that 10 minutes, the "formation" committee will haggle with Lane County with the force of the Oregon National Guard (per Oregon Revised Statutes) to take away its "portion" of Lane County's revenue and assets to initialize Siuslaw County.
 The Florence Justice Center is already a 911 dispatch center, a Courthouse only used by the Justice (civil) cases, a sharable Jail as a holding facility, vacant office space for Public Safety and County offices, and fiber optic internet facilities.
-In Florence is already the Lane County coastal road crew with the equipment and facility that handles the coastal country road maintenance.
+In Florence is already the Lane County coastal road crew with the equipment and facility that handles the coastal country road maintenance and the Justice Court.
 The coastal people helped pay for the County Prison in Eugene and would claim a portion/agreement to house the very few criminals of the coastal area.
 Essentially, the physical plant needs are already available having been mostly abandoned by Lane County as they eliminated services on the coast.

 Those wanting to participate should join the free discussion MeetUp group Siuslaw County Split Off.
 You may also reach Keith Stanton via the SCO contact page.
 Keith Stanton, CCP